miaxxcheng/ArtificialLife/README.md

 - `noise` library (`pip install noise`)

 ### Running the Code
-1. Clone the repository or download the script.
+1. Clone the difftaichi repository and then download this script.
 2. Install the required dependencies.
+3. Insert this script into the difftaichi repository
-3. Run the script with the desired command-line arguments.
+4. Run the script with the desired command-line arguments.

 Example:
 ```bash